Stocks Pressured as Oil Prices Jump on Report that Iran Has Halted Ceasefire Negotiations

 Interest Rates

-Swaps are discounting an 97% chance of a +25 bp ECB rate hike at its next policy meeting on June 11.
+Swaps are discounting a 94% chance of a +25 bp ECB rate hike at its next policy meeting on June 11.

 European government bond yields are higher.
 The 10-year German bund yield is up +7.5 bp at 3.013%.
 The 10-year UK gilt yield is up +7.8 bp at 4.890%.